 To travel to the UK, you may be required to apply in advance for immigration permission to enter the country (this is usually called a visa).
 This depends on your nationality, the length of your academic programme and whether or not you want to work alongside your studies.
 You can check our guide to see the current list of visa nationals.

 If you are coming for one semester, you can either come under the Tier 4 immigration route, or as a Short-term Student.
 Please see our Advice and Counselling Service’s Immigration page for further details.

 If you are studying for longer than six months, you must apply for Tier 4 (General) Student immigration permission before travelling to the UK, even if you are a non-visa national.

 You should refer to our Tier 4 advice guide Applying for Tier 4 (General) Student immigration permission for detailed information on the Tier 4 visa.

-You will not require a visa to enter the UK if you possess a valid passport from an EU Member State, Iceland, Liechtenstein, Norway or Switzerland.
+Until the end of the transition period, you will not require a visa to enter the UK if you possess a valid passport from an EU Member State, Iceland, Liechtenstein, Norway or Switzerland.
 However, please check your passport/National ID is valid and if necessary, renew it as early as possible, and before leaving for the UK.
-For further details, please visit our Advice and Counselling Service’s Immigration page.
+After the end of the transition period immigration regulations will be available and for further details please visit our Advice and Counselling Service’s Immigration page.